-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our condensed consolidated financial statements and related notes included elsewhere in this quarterly report and in our 2015 Form 10-K. The discussion below contains forward-looking statements that are based upon current expectations and are subject to uncertainty and changes in circumstances.
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our condensed consolidated financial statements and related notes included elsewhere in this quarterly report and in our 2016 Form 10-K. The discussion below contains forward-looking statements that are based upon current expectations and are subject to uncertainty and changes in circumstances.
 Actual results may differ materially from these expectations.
 See "Cautionary Note Regarding Forward-Looking Statements."

-Introduction and Business Overview We are one of the premier consumer financial services companies in the United States.
+Introduction and Business Overview

+We are one of the premier consumer financial services companies in the United States.
 We provide a range of credit products through programs we have established with a diverse group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations and healthcare service providers, which we refer to as our "partners."
-For the three and nine months ended September 30, 2016, we financed \$31.6 billion and \$90.1 billion of purchase volume and had 66.6 million and 66.2 million average active accounts, respectively, and at September 30, 2016, we had \$70.6 billion of loan receivables.
-For the three and nine months ended September 30, 2016, we had net earnings of \$604 million and \$1,675 million, respectively, representing a return on assets of 2.8% and 2.7%, respectively.
-We offer our credit products primarily through our wholly-owned subsidiary, the Bank.
-Through the Bank, we offer, directly to retail and commercial customers, a range of deposit products insured by the Federal Deposit Insurance Corporation ("FDIC"), including certificates of deposit, individual retirement accounts ("IRAs"), money market accounts and savings accounts.
+For the three months ended March 31, 2017, we financed \$28.9 billion of purchase volume and had 69.6 million average active accounts, and at March 31, 2017, we had \$73.4 billion of loan receivables.
+For the three months ended March 31, 2017, we had net earnings of \$499 million, representing a return on assets of 2.3%.
+We offer our credit products primarily through our wholly-owned subsidiary, Synchrony Bank (the "Bank").
+In addition through the Bank, we offer, directly to retail and commercial customers, a range of deposit products insured by the Federal Deposit Insurance Corporation ("FDIC"), including certificates of deposit, individual retirement accounts ("IRAs"), money market accounts and savings accounts.
 We also take deposits at the Bank through third-party securities brokerage firms that offer our FDIC-insured deposit products to their customers.
-We have expanded and continue to expand our online direct banking operations to increase our deposit base as a source of stable and diversified low cost funding for our credit activities.
-At September 30, 2016 we had \$49.8 billion in deposits, which represented 71% of our total funding sources.
-In November 2015, Synchrony Financial became a stand-alone savings and loan holding company following the completion of GE's exchange offer, in which GE exchanged shares of GE common stock for all of the shares of our common stock it owned (the "Separation").
+We have significantly expanded our online direct banking operations in recent years and our deposit base serves as a source of stable and diversified low cost funding for our credit activities.
+At March 31, 2017, we had \$51.6 billion in deposits, which represented 72% of our total funding sources.
 Our Sales Platforms We conduct our operations through a single business segment.
-Our revenue activities are managed for the business as a whole.
+Profitability and expenses, including funding costs, loan losses and operating expenses, are managed for the business as a whole.
 Substantially all of our operations are within the United States.
-We offer our credit products through three sales platforms (Retail Card, Payment Solutions and CareCredit).
+We offer our credit products through three sales platform (Retail Card, Payment Solutions and CareCredit).
 Those platforms are organized by the types of products we offer and the partners we work with, and are measured on interest and fees on loans, loan receivables, new accounts and other sales metrics.
+6